HatmanStack/react-writers-almanac/README.md

 ## ToDo

-- [ ] Rework Data After Eliminating Default Padding/Margin
+- [X] Rework Data After Eliminating Default Padding/Margin
-    - [ ] 1993 - 1997
+    - [X] 1993 - 1997
-    - [ ] 1998 - 2002
+    - [X] 1998 - 2002
     - [X] 2003 - 2007
     - [X] 2008 - 2011
     - [X] 2012 - 2017
-- [ ] Unicode issue when going to utf-8 from whatever was scraped
-        for special characters é ñ ö
+- [X] Unicode issue when going to utf-8 from whatever was scraped for special characters é ñ ö
 - [ ] Audio for 1993 - 2008
 - [ ] Consider Adding more recent TWA entries 2018 - ~2022
 - [ ] X-vector Speech Embeddings for other voice options
 - [ ] Calendar should open to Current Day
+- Build Author Bios
     - [ ] Build Author Bios
     - [ ] Begin Gathering Author Permissions for Poems
         - [ ] Publisher Info
         - [ ] Contact Info
-    - [ ] Poetry Foundation scrape
+    - [X] Poetry Foundation scrape
     - [ ] Make Author Info Editable with shared Account Access s3
 - [ ] Replace broken links to booksite.com with Repaired links for Author/Book purchase
+- [ ] Check all links for broken or redirects
 - [ ] Phantom Container in App.js
 - [ ] Multiple Authors on Day - Rework Author Button to link to Correct Author not First